libero/.github/CONTRIBUTING.md

 Contributions of code or documentation are covered by our [Contributor License Agreement (CLA)](https://libero.pub/governance/cla/).
 Please [sign the CLA](https://libero.pub/sign-cla) or make sure your employer has signed the CLA on your behalf.
 If you have questions about the CLA please email the team at libero@elifesciences.org.

-All Libero repositories will have further instructions in their own `CONTRIBUTING.md` file.

 # Code Contributions

 The basic steps for code contributions are: